-7.1.1 Christopher Taloumis, Co-Founder, Director, President, Treasurer, Chief Executive Officer and Chief Financial Officer
+Co-Founder, Director, President, Treasurer, Chief Executive Officer, and Chief Financial Officer

 With nearly 34 years of professional business experience, Chris Taloumis leverages a background as a business owner entrepreneur.
-For the last five years Chris has developed deep expertise as an RMD applicant, investor and executive, having visited many production, processing and retail facilities in states with approved legal marijuana programs.
+For the last five years, Chris has developed deep expertise as an RMD applicant, investor, and executive, having visited many production, processing, and retail facilities in states with approved legal marijuana programs.
 He gained insight into facility design, workflow optimization, regulatory compliance, hiring and staffing models, security system design and implementation, organic cultivation methods and best practices in retail management.
-Chris has assembled a formidable and passionate RMD management team, as well as leading industry consultants and dispensary operators to train Haven Center staff with time tested, tried and true, proven methods.
-He has navigated the Haven Center team to priority accredited status for adult use in the state licensing process and has received three Provisional Certificates of Registration (PCR) from the Department of Public Health for his medical licenses.
-These skill sets will undeniably translate well in undertaking a venture requiring the level of detail needed to successfully manage the responsibilities of a Marijuana Retailer Establishment.
+Chris has assembled a formidable and passionate RMD management team, as well as leading industry consultants and dispensary operators to train The Haven Center staff with time proven methods.
+He has navigated The Haven Center team to priority accredited status for adult use in the state licensing process and has received three PCRs from the Medical Use of Marijuana Program for his medical licenses.
+These skill sets will undeniably translate well in undertaking a venture requiring the level of detail needed to successfully manage the responsibilities of a Marijuana Establishment.

 Chris is a lifelong Cape Cod resident who, along with Co-Founder Jill Taloumis, understands and values the unique needs of Cape Cod towns and businesses.
-Since 1985, Chris has also owned and operated a retail / service business based in Orleans, MA, and as a long-time businessman on Cape Cod, Chris knows how to successfully operate a year-round local business on Cape Cod, which will provide Haven Center with a competitive advantage over other businesses
+Since 1985, Chris has also owned and operated a service business based in Orleans, MA, and as a long-time businessman on Cape Cod, Chris knows how to successfully operate a year-round local business on Cape Cod, which will provide The Haven Center with a competitive advantage over other businesses

-7.1.2 Jill Taloumis, Co-Founder, Director and Secretary
+JILL TALOUMIS Co-Founder, Director, and Secretary